videlalvaro/rabbitmq-chat/README.md

 - Start the server:

     $ ./start-dev.sh

-Go with your browser to [http://localhost:8080/](http://localhost:8080/).
+Point your browser to [http://localhost:8080/](http://localhost:8080/).
 Invite your friends.
 Enjoy!

 ## Credits ##